Hiring Plan: Sales Development Representative

 Jeremy Lyons is a Talent Acquisition/Recruiting Operations Leader.
 You can connect with him on LinkedIn here.

-This article is a framework that can be used by Recruiters and Sales Hiring Managers to plan and execute the hiring of a Business/Sales Development Representative properly.
+This article is a framework that can be used by Recruiters and Sales Hiring Managers to plan and execute the hiring of a Sales Development Representative properly.
 It will provide an understanding of the role and suggested candidate profile for the Recruiters and an interview plan for the Hiring Managers.

 Understanding the Role